wmutschl/mutschler.eu/content/authors/Willi Mutschler/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am an *Assistant Professor* 🧑‍🏫 in *International Macroeconomics* 🌍 at the [University Tübingen](https://uni-tuebingen.de/en/19615) 🎓.
+I am an *Assistant Professor* 🧑‍🏫 in *International Macroeconomics* 🌍 at the [University of Tuebingen](https://uni-tuebingen.de/en/19615) 🎓.
 My research interests 🔬 include quantitative macroeconomics 💹 and econometrics 🧮 with a focus on developing identification and estimation methods 🔮 for dynamic and stochastic models with skewed distributions 🪝 and rare disasters 🌪️.
 I am also a member of [Dynare's](https://www.dynare.org/about/#team) 📈 core development team and maintain the identification and method-of-moments toolboxes 🧰.

 I am an enthusiastic *Apple* 🍏 and *Linux* 🐧 user and actively contribute to several *open-source projects* 🤓 such as [Dynare](https://dynare.org), [Timeshift](https://github.com/wmutschl/timeshift) and [Timeshift-autosnap-apt](https://github.com/wmutschl/timeshift-autosnap-apt).
 You can find 🔍 me on several forums #️⃣ like [Ask Fedora](https://ask.fedoraproject.org/u/wmutschl), [Dynare](https://forum.dynare.org/u/wmutschl), [Destination Linux](https://discourse.destinationlinux.network/u/wmutschl/), [EndeavourOS](https://forum.endeavouros.com/u/wmutschl), [Pop!_Planet](https://pop-planet.info/forums/members/wmutschl.104) or [Ubuntu](https://discourse.ubuntu.com/u/wmutschl).